KL13NT/badeel/CONTRIBUTING.md

-If you know what the Angular commit format is and have used it before then by all means feel free to commit as you usually do after running `npm run precommit`.
+If you know what the Angular commit format is and have used it before then by all means feel free to commit as you usually do after running `npm run prebuild`.
 Note though that your commit messages will be checked by husky to make sure they're compliant either way.

 > Make sure to sign your commits.
 This guarantees ownership of your contributions.